(skip to reporter contact information)

 Midwest Energy News, launched in 2010, is a nonprofit news site dedicated to keeping stakeholders, policymakers, and citizens informed of the important changes taking place as the Midwest shifts from fossil fuels to a clean energy system.

-In addition to individual donors, current and past funders of Midwest Energy News include:
+In addition to individual donors, current funders of Midwest Energy News include:

 • The Joyce Foundation